Nonfinancial Risk for Banks: Know Your Customer’s Environmental, Social and Governance Risk

 The HSBC example illustrates how and why commercial and reputational risk management considerations would drive banks to incorporate ESG and business conduct awareness into their business and risk management frameworks.
-Banks should also bear in mind that they could in some cases be subject to legal claims (at minimum, hailed into court) for actionable conduct of customers, for example on the theory that bank financing facilitated actionable conduct.
+Banks should also bear in mind that they could in some cases be subject to legal claims for actionable conduct of customers, for example on the theory that bank financing facilitated actionable conduct.
 Banks may also face commercial pressures and withdrawal risk from ESG-conscious corporate customers because of their relationships with other customers engaging in objectionable practices.

 To understand and manage legal, commercial, and reputational risks presented in connection with ESG and business conduct, banks should take the following preliminary and further steps.

 Assess ESG and Business Conduct (BC) Relevance and Risk: Customer Classes, Business Lines, and Jurisdictions

 - Monitor ESG and BC standards that are established and emerging.